 1. Don’t Try to Do Too Much

-It’s okay if you keep the activity limited to one specific step.
+It’s ok if you keep the activity limited to one specific step.
 So if you are baking cookies, you can prep the dough and roll it out, and the kids can help cut it out with cookie cutters.
 Or they can just do the frosting on baked cookies.

 2. Share Stories as You Work

-3. Expect it to Take Longer
+3. Expect it to Take Longer Than the recipe says

-If you’re in a rush or you have a lot on your to-do list, that is not the time to get the kids involved in a baking project.
+If you’re in a rush or you have a lot on your to-do list, not the time to get the kids involved in a baking project.
 If you’re in a bad mood or are stressed because the house is a mess, choose another time to bake cookies.

 4. Let the Kids Do Some things Independently